Rafael Nadal to retire from professional tennis – DW – 10/10/2024

 "I don't think I have been able to play without limitations.
 It is obviously a difficult decision, one that has taken me some time to make," he continued in a video clip.

-Despite vast amounts of success on the court, including 22 major titles and a record 14 French Opens, Nadal has had an injury-hit career.
+Despite vast amounts of success on the court, including 22 major titles and a record 14 French Opens, Nadal has had a career riddled with injuries.

 The final spiral of injuries began at Wimbledon 2022, with an abdominal issue that saw him withdraw from the tournament ahead of his semi-final with Nick Kyrgios.

-But the main issue was a left hip injury, incurred at the 2023 Australian Open, that ruled him out of the sport for 12 months.
+But the main issue was a left hip injury, incurred at the 2023 Australian Open, that ruled him out of tennis for 12 months.

 Nadal's legacy

-Despite the injuries, Nadal's legacy as one of the all-time greats is secure, not least because of the record-breaking 14 French Open titles, a feat unlikely to ever be matched or beaten.
+Despite the injuries, Nadal's legacy as one of the all-time greats is secure — not least because of the record-breaking 14 French Open titles bending his shelves, a feat unlikely to ever be matched or beaten.

 In addition to those 14 titles picked up on the Parisian clay at Roland Garros, Nadal also won four US Opens, two Australian Opens and two Wimbledon titles, the first of which was won in 2008 after a five-set win in the final over Roger Federer in a match often talked about as being the greatest tennis player of all time.